sexfrance/LogMagix/README.md

 # LogMagix

 **LogMagix** is a custom Python logging package that offers styled, colorful log messages for various logging levels such as success, warning, failure, and more.
 It also features an animated loader class for providing a visual indicator during long-running operations in the terminal.
+Additionally, the new `Home` class offers customizable ASCII art displays for greeting users with special messages, branding, or system information.

 ## 🔥 Features